 With that in mind, credit unions should abandon traditional email marketing systems.
-If you are just emailing your members constant promotions using Mailchimp, Constant Contact, Emma, or some old school cheapo email marketing system, then you have no way of knowing if the offers you send your members actually interests them.
+Emailing constant promotions with Mailchimp or Constant Contact won’t get you far.
+You’ll have no way of knowing if the offers you send your members actually interest them.

 With regular email marketing platforms, you can email members once or twice a month, tops.
 Any more than that and you’ll be ignored, shoved in spam folders, and featured on Santa’s naughty list.

 How to Send Emails that Members Don’t Mind

 You can’t email members too often if they want to hear more from you.

 However, you can’t really do that with traditional email marketing programs.
 To send emails that members want to read, you need to move to marketing automation.

 Which marketing automation platforms work best for credit unions?
 There are many of them out there, and some are better suited to credit unions than others.
 The ones we recommend most are: